 Supporting Beach Rangers

 If you'd like to help the Beach Rangers to run next year, please support us by making a donation.
 You can find out more here.

 The MBA runs an annual Bioblitz with partners, as well as supporting and participating in Bioblitz events run by other organisations.
 The MBA is also actively involved in the National Bioblitz Network.
 These 24 hour events record biodiversity in the marine environment, and a range of other coastal habitats within a set boundary.

 Find out more about the MBA Bioblitz including links to previous events here.

-The MBA receives many enquiries about work experience and as a result now runs a work experience week every July for school and college students aged between 14 and 18.
+The MBA receives many enquiries about work experience and as a result now runs a work experience week every July for school and college students aged 14 to 18.